MANASSAS ATTORNEY HELPING CLIENTS DISPUTE RECKLESS DRIVING CHARGES

 HOW DOES RECKLESS DRIVING DIFFER FROM “IMPROPER” DRIVING?

-However, traffic court judges in the Fairfax area have considerable discretion in reckless driving cases.
+However, traffic court judges in the Manassas area have considerable discretion in reckless driving cases.
 They can use that discretion to reduce a “reckless” driving charge to “improper” driving, which is a traffic infraction (rather than a misdemeanor) punishable with a maximum $500 fine.

 Instead of six points, improper driving puts only three demerit points on your driving record, and instead of staying on your record for eleven years – like a reckless driving conviction – an improper driving infraction will be removed from your record after only three years.